 Furthermore, Microsoft offers a wide variety of cloud products.
-You can easily integrate any of them with Dynamics 365 cloud – Power BI, Office 365, SharePoint, Outlook, etc. Cloud users can also visit Microsoft AppSource for the system improvements and customized functionalities.
+You can easily integrate any of them with Dynamics 365 cloud – Power BI, Microsoft 365, SharePoint, Outlook, etc. Cloud users can also visit Microsoft AppSource for system improvements and customized functionalities.
 AppSource now has hundreds of third-party applications that can be implemented easily.

 KEY DYNAMICS 365 CLOUD DRAWBACKS

 Internet connection is vital to access Dynamics 365 cloud environment.
 So, you must make sure to have a good internet provider.
 Moreover, you have to foresee alternative if unexpected failure happens on the internet provider‘s side.

 There is no access to the SQL server.
 So, this may be disappointing for the companies which desire to control their application data more independently.